matthewaubert/form-validation/README.md

 # Form Validation With JavaScript

-This repo was built as part of The Odin Project: JavaScript course in order to practice what I've learned about form validation using JavaScript using the Constraint Validation API.
+This project was built as part of The Odin Project: JavaScript course in order to practice what I've learned about form validation using JavaScript.

 ## Understand the Problem